-The Raiders flyer Ken Nagas scores a stunning 99-metre try during Canberra’s 40-10 defeat of St George at Bruce Stadium.
+Canberra flyer Ken Nagas scores a stunning 99-metre try during Canberra’s 40-10 defeat of St George at Bruce Stadium.
 It is the Saints’ fourth consecutive defeat.
-The raiders went on to win the grand final that year, over the Bulldogs, with Nagas scoring two tries in the 36-12 win.
+The Raiders went on to win the grand final that year, over the Bulldogs, with Nagas scoring two tries in the 36-12 win.

 New Zealand displaces Australia as the No.1 rugby league nation when the International Rugby League Federation (IRLF) announces the latest world rankings.
-The Kiwis had beaten the Tim Sheens-coached Kangaroos twice in the 2014 Four Nations tournament: 30-12 in the preliminary rounds and 22-18 in the final - and backed that up with a stunning 26-12 win in the 2015 Anzac Test at Suncorp Stadium with Manu Vatuvei voted man of the match.
+The Kiwis had beaten the Tim Sheens-coached Kangaroos twice in the 2014 Four Nations tournament - 30-12 in the preliminary rounds and 22-18 in the final - and backed that up with a stunning 26-12 win in the 2015 Anzac Test at Suncorp Stadium with Manu Vatuvei voted man of the match.
 It was the first time since 1953 that the Kiwis had won three consecutive Tests against Australia.